ClarkOhlenbusch/Faial-MCP/README.md

 1. **Sign up** at [railway.app](https://railway.app) (free tier available)
 2. **Connect your GitHub repo** to Railway
-3. **Deploy automatically** - Railway will build and run the Docker container
+3. **Deploy automatically** - Railway will:
-4. **Faial CLI**: Automatically built and installed during container build
+   - Build the Docker container
+   - Install all dependencies (including TypeScript)
+   - Build the application
+   - Install and build Faial CLI from source
+   - Start the MCP server
+4. **Get your deployment URL** from Railway dashboard

 **Why Railway?**
 - ✅ **Container-native**: Perfect for applications needing external binaries